 Solaris is a treatise on what happens when you find out you are in fact the laboratory rat when you thought you were a scientist.

-Solaris' power has been diluted over the years, its (minimal) effects have been rendered obsolete, several other shows have borrowed the theme, Event Horizon is a horror film revision of Solaris.
+Solaris' power has been diluted over the years, its (minimal) effects have been rendered obsolete, while several other shows have borrowed the theme, for example Event Horizon is a horror film revision of Solaris.

 The source novel by Stanislaw Lem ends with Kris musing his lot in life and "cruel miracles" on the planet surface at the conclusion of the mission.
 Tarkovsky goes way beyond this reaching a conclusion only hinted at in the book.
 Whereas the not dissimilar 2001: A Space Odyssey ends with an enigma, the ending to Solaris seems a perfect solution.
 It's an ending that has haunted me for 30 years and I still get goosebumps when seeing it today.